DanWahlin/AzureContainerApps/Labs/Lab 5/Lab 5.md

 In this lab you'll learn how Dapr and microservices can be used with Azure Container Apps.

-### Exercise 1: Deploying the Reddog application to Azure Container Apps
+### Pre-Exercise: Deploying the Reddog application to Azure Container Apps

 1. Clone the `Reddog` application source code to your machine: